The Infamous Italian Subjunctive: A User’s Manual

 Che vengano alla festa se vogliono. — May they come to the party if they want to.

-Since these are usually going to be complex sentences, it can help to start by practicing writing and asking a trusted, educated Italian who knows their subjunctive well to correct it, for example in online lessons—this is one time when it’s worth paying for a real pro.
+Since these are usually going to be complex sentences, it can help to start by practicing writing and asking a trusted, educated Italian who knows their subjunctive well to correct it, like in online lessons.
+This is one time when it’s worth paying for a real pro.

 The less-than-clearly-delineated usage patterns of the subjunctive can make this a frustrating area to study, but never forget that Italians can find it just as unfathomable.